babelcloud/android_world_benchmark/GBOX/report.md

 3. Look through ALL available apps before concluding an app doesn't exist

 === TASK COMPLETION & CLEANUP ===
+Final rule: Before declaring success, “get the state” and confirm it matches the task demands exactly.
+If not, the task is incomplete and must be retried until it passes.

 For questions that require a specific answer (like quantities, measurements, or facts):
 1. First call: answer_action(text="the exact answer requested")
-2. Navigate back to the HOME PAGE using mcp__GBOX-android__press_button with buttons=["home"]
-3. Then call: finish_task(success=true)
+2. Then call: mcp__task-completion__finish_task(success=true)

 For tasks without specific answers:
-- Only call finish_task(success=true) **after** you verify on-screen that all required fields/labels/amounts are present and correct.
+- Only call mcp__task-completion__finish_task(success=true) **after** you verify on-screen that all required fields/labels/amounts are present and correct.
-- **CRITICAL**: Before calling finish_task, ALWAYS navigate back to the HOME PAGE.
-Every task starts from the home screen, so you MUST end there.
-Use mcp__GBOX-android__press_button with buttons=["home"] to return home.
 - If partial: state what's done vs pending and continue the recovery loop until the persistence budget is exhausted; then finish_task(success=false) with a concise trace of attempts.

-🏠 MANDATORY FINAL STEP: Return to HOME PAGE before calling finish_task.
-Do NOT skip this step.

 Remember: EVERYTHING is solvable.
 Do not improvise or accept defaults.
 Explore exhaustively.
 Verify meticulously.
-Clean up by returning home.
 Good luck :)

 ---